Robert Powell: Tree Pictures, South-Western Australia

 Yate (Eucalyptus cornuta)

-Its main inland occurrence is between Manjimup and the Porongurup Range, where all but one of the pictures were taken.
-Here it attains its maximum development, and also displays an exceptional elegance.
-Yate is a decidedly vigorous species, and this too is suggested in the appearance of many of these specimens.
+Its main inland occurrence is between Manjimup and the Porongurup Range.
+Here it attains its maximum development, displaying an often impressive vigour and an exceptional elegance.

-An interesting feature is yate’s readiness to sprout additional stems from its trunk or its lignotuber.
+Another feature is yate’s readiness to sprout additional stems from its trunk or its lignotuber.
 This habit is quite common in many of the smaller eucalypts, such as limestone marlock, but is unusual for a tree species the size of yate.
 Yate’s new stems are strong and vigorous — but whereas vigorous stems often grow up vertically, those of yate typically spread to seek light and space.
-By this means, yate can readily spread to take advantage of any increase in space, as has happened with many trees on farms when the surrounding land was cleared.
+By this means, yate can expand outwards very effectively to take advantage of an increase in space, as has happened with many trees on farms when the surrounding land was cleared.
 By thus increasing their biomass, these trees also produce many more seeds.
 That may be of no advantage in grazed paddocks, but of course in more natural surroundings it greatly enhances the tree’s ability to produce seedlings.